Protected: Los Angeles Spring Participation Kit

 For outdoor venues, we encourage white tent tops as they allow for the most natural light, and won’t cast a color on your work.
 This is not a requirement, just a tip we recommend.

-Lowering one’s tent at night and covering all sides will help protect against wind and weather for overnight.
-An even better and safer practice is to remove the top and use it to tarp your displays, eliminating all possibility for wind to lift your tent or canopy.
+- Lowering one’s tent at night and covering all sides will help protect against wind and weather for overnight.
+An even safer practice is to remove the top and use it to tarp your displays, eliminating all possibility for wind to lift your tent or canopy, or for it to collapse under severe wind or rain.

 In California, your tent must have a CA seal of approval for flame retardancy either sewn into the fabric or provided with the literature that is packed with the product.
 Many tents meet this requirement and say “CPAI-84 compliant”.
 Most tent manufacturers can mail or email this if missing or lost.
 The Fire Marshal will be checking for these, so please ensure you have this ready for inspection at the start of the event.